 1. Delay Caffeine Until 90–120 Minutes After Waking

 Let natural cortisol wake you first.
 Taking caffeine too early blunts your body’s own rhythm.
+An insulated mug helps slow consumption and stabilize temperature, which matters more than people think when you’re trying to avoid unconscious overuse.

 2. Use It Pre-Task, Not Pre-Sleep